humblehacker/kotlin-composable-architecture/README.md

 ### Lack of KeyPaths and CasePaths

 The Swift compiler has a powerful feature: it generates `KeyPath`s for each struct in our application.
 Point-Free has implemented a companion library called [swift-case-paths](https://github.com/pointfreeco/swift-case-paths), which provides the same ergonomics for enums.
 The Swift Composable Architecture uses these two tools to abstract over getters and setters for state and action.
-In Kotlin, we don't have similar tools, so we rely on code generation through the [Arrow Meta](https://github.com/arrow-kt/arrow) library.
-Arrow has a module called Optics, which can be utilized to define `Lens`es and `Prism`s to substitute `KeyPath`s and `CasePath`s.
+In Kotlin, we don't have similar tools, so ~~we rely on code generation through the [Arrow Meta](https://github.com/arrow-kt/arrow) library.
+Arrow has a module called Optics, which can be utilized to define `Lens`es and `Prism`s to substitute `KeyPath`s and `CasePath`s.~~

+Support for Arrow has been removed so we can support Kotlin 1.7.
+Arrow may return as an add-on feature in the future.

 ### Combine vs Coroutines